artm/wataha/Logbook.md

 Why is the docker file multistage?
 So we can bootstrap:

 ```
+# first we can only build the generic image
 docker-compose build vue-cli

+# then we can use it to generate the project
 docker-compose run --rm vue-cli vue create .

+# finally we can build the rest
+docker-compose build

+# and start the environment
+docker-compose up
 ```

+Now the app will be accessible at http://localhost:8080/